 The Philippines has well-developed crisis management capacities.
-However, recurrent natural hazards – including typhoons, flooding, landslides, earthquakes, and volcanic eruptions – often cause large-scale damage and put a heavy strain on local resources.
+However, disasters such as typhoons, flooding, landslides, earthquakes, and volcanic eruptions often cause large-scale damage.
+They also put a heavy strain on local resources.

-In December 2021, typhoon Rai (Odette) made landfall in the Philippines 9 times, causing widespread destruction and affecting over 12 million people.
-It was one of the worst global disasters in 2021.
+In December 2021, typhoon Rai (Odette) made landfall 9 times in the Philippines.
+It caused widespread destruction and affected over 12 million vulnerable people who were already in a vulnerable position – making it one of the worst global disasters in 2021.

 The armed conflict in Mindanao remains a fragile and complex situation.
-Since 2012, fighting has caused the ongoing large-scale displacement of close to 1 million people, increasing humanitarian needs.
+Since 2012, fighting has caused close to 1 million people to flee their homes, creating large humanitarian needs.

-Violence intensified in 2021, resulting in the displacement of more than 322,000 people.
-The EU has classified it as a forgotten crisis.
+The violence intensified in 2021, resulting in the additional displacement of more than 322,000 people.

 How are we helping?

 In 2023, the EU provided €4.1 million to the Philippines in support of the most vulnerable.

 Some €1.5 million go to humanitarian assistance for those affected by the protracted conflict in the Philippines.
 This funding also helps strengthen access to education for children in conflict-prone areas.

 EU humanitarian aid prioritises the most vulnerable conflict-affected communities in Mindanao.
 We provide food and nutritional assistance, health care, clean water and sanitation, and access to safe, equitable and quality education to those in need.